kkevinkko/data-structures/lab/lab8/README.md

 For instance:
     * Getting user input (I/O)
     * Reading from a File (I/O)
-    * Reading from the internet URL
+    * Reading from an external source, e.g.URL
-    * Getting network connections
+    * Getting network connections from operating system

-So you shouldn't have try-catch blocks handling your own programs..
+So you shouldn't have try-catch blocks handling code within your control..
 That would mean your code is buggy and you need to fix it yourself!
 Exception catching should only catch stuff that got out of your control.

+## Exception Handling
-* But catching the error is one thing, the other thing you should do is to handle it.
+* Catching the error is one thing, the other thing you should do is to handle it.
 * A weak way (though better than doing nothing or crashing) is to handle the error.